GoogleCloudPlatform/cloud-code-samples/hello-world/README.md

   - `hello.deployment.yaml`: Kubernetes manifest for the Hello World Deployment
   - `hello.service.yaml`: Kubernetes manifest for the Hello World LoadBalancer Service
 - src
-  - `app.py`: Python code with the web server logic
+  - `app.js`: Node code with the web server logic
   - `Dockerfile`: used to build the container image for our program
-  - `requirements.txt`: describe the required Python dependencies
+  - `package.json`: describe the required Node dependencies
 - `skaffold.yaml`: config file for [Skaffold](https://github.com/GoogleContainerTools/skaffold), which is used by Cloud Code to build and deploy images

 ## Using CloudCode